 At Park, the arts are an essential part of our daily lives.
 They frame our experience of the world, serve as vehicles for personal expression, and enhance our exploration of history, culture, and heritage.
 Our students experience the arts as painters, actors, dancers, and musicians, as audience members, critics, and teachers.
 Art is often part of teaching and learning in other subjects.
 Art is everywhere in the school.

-In Kindergarten through eighth grade, a sequenced and developmental program in visual and performing arts emphasizes expression, design thinking, creativity, and skill mastery.
+In Pre-Kindergarten through eighth grade, a sequenced and developmental program in visual and performing arts emphasizes expression, design thinking, creativity, and skill mastery.
 In the Upper School, the arts program provides opportunities for advanced study and accomplishment in several art disciplines.

 The Wyman Arts Center houses facilities for performing and visual arts for all divisions.
 This 3-story, 44,500 square foot facility includes:

-Grade 8—Visual Arts, Music, and Theater electives; students elect one course per semester, which meets four times per week
+Grade 8—Visual Arts, Music, Movement, and Theater electives; students elect one course per semester, which meets four times per week

 Four semesters are required for graduation.